ocaml-explore/explore/content/workflows/publishing-a-new-package-on-opam/index.md

 One of the more important documents is the `CHANGES` file.
 This specifies what parts of codebase have changed (new functionality, bug fixes etc.) since the last version.
 Not only is this important for users of your package, the `dune-release` tool can use it to automatically tag the latest commit with the correct version.
 The [Irmin CHANGES](https://github.com/mirage/irmin/blob/master/CHANGES.md#220-2020-06-26) file is a good example you can base your own file off of.

-Licensing your software is also important.
+Licensing your software is also important, but not strictly necessary.
 The [open source initiative](https://opensource.org/licenses) details their approved list.
 Another fairly common license is [ISC](https://en.wikipedia.org/wiki/ISC_license).

 Once `dune-release lint` is happy and you are ready to release your software, you need to tag it.
 This is as simple as running `dune-release tag`.
 As mentioned before, with a correctly formatted CHANGES file this will be automatic.
 Otherwise, dune-release will not find the change log and you need to manually specify the version number (e.g. `dune-release tag v.1.2.0`).
 You can use the `-d` flag to delete tags if you want to change something.